Shared Automated Vehicles – Research & Assessment

 The project also provided a first platform for a general method for assessment of AV in shared services.
 This method can be used as a basis a knowledge platform for AV systems in shared services but also for assessing coming deployments on AV.
 The knowledge and the method built up in the project will contribute to other ongoing initiatives in Sweden, for example the test sites in Drive Sweden, the governments “Samverkansprogram för nästa generations resor och transporter”, and Connected Mobility Arena at KTH.

 1. How likely are people to use & pay for AV services?

 - What are the factors affecting their acceptance and intention to use AV services? - How do people perceive services operated by AV?

 2. Where should AB systems be deployed based on route network, bus capacity, bus frequency, operator demand and passenger demand?

 Willingness to use •Most users need a steward to feel safe •Tech-savvies trust the bus more than others •Students feel safer without the steward Willingness to pay •Business owners and students would rather pay for another type of autonomous service •High-earning women between 25 and 64 do not like the customer service on the bus •Train commuters are more willing to pay for the bus •Safety and customer service is important to your willingness to pay

 Results from simulations •Autonomous buses = lower costs •Some routes are better than others •More passengers, more savings •Bad travel experiences with suboptimal schedule •Autonomous buses won’t fix bad networks •Autonomous buses can go where conventional ones can’t

-The project has two main components: the operation of the two vehicles and the assessment/research.
-Nobina is main responsible for the operation part, and KTH is main responsible for the research part.
+The project had two main components: the operation of the two vehicles and the assessment/research.
+Nobina was primarily responsible for the operation element, and KTH for research.